 A Stage Three Report will be sent to the University where actions relating to conditions and/or recommendations should be evidenced.
 The University will have a period of six weeks to complete the Stage Three Report and provide any supporting documentation.
-Accreditation is not formally awarded until the completed Stage Three Report has been approved by the Society.
+Accreditation is not formally awarded until the Stage Three Report has been completed.